inato/fp-ts-cheatsheet/README.md

 ##### <a name="mapeither"></a> Mapping Either

-Remeber `Either` is generally considered as "Everything went well" (right branch) vs "Something happened" (left branch).
+Remember `Either` is generally considered as "Everything went well" (right branch) vs "Something happened" (left branch).
 So `map` will only transform your data if you are in the right branch.

 If you want to map on the left branch, you can use `mapLeft`!